CAMPSITE ACTIVITIES-Watch this section for updates!

 We have been given

 a significant discount on camping.
-Anyone 13 or older will be charged just
+If you prepay, anyone 13 or older will be charged just

 $5 per person per night while children 12 and under are free.

-want Electric/Water/Sewer access, a flat fee of $12 per night is
+want Electric/Water/Sewer access, a flat fee of $8.50 per night

 added to the bill and you will given a full hookup site instead of